ZacharyZampa/ECE287_Project/README.md

 Background Information:
-The DES algorithm, as explained here, takes a 64 bit message and converts it into a string of 64 encrypted bits, using a 64-bit key (of which only 56 are actually used).
+The DES algorithm, as explained here1, takes a 64 bit message and converts it into a string of 64 encrypted bits, using a 64-bit key (of which only 56 are actually used).
 In order for decryption to be possible, all the operations must not lose information - so the algorithm uses only permutations (swapping the locations of bits) and XOR operations, rather than gates like AND or OR which do not allow an input to be deduced given the output and the other input.
 Triple DES, which we have implemented, actually performs 3 steps:

 1. A DES encryption with a key A